The Most Dangerous Words in a Relationship (A Therapist Explains Why They Matter)

 • “You shouldn’t feel that way.”

-The phrases that do the most damage in relationships almost always include the words “you” and “but.”
+Two of the most damaging communication patterns in relationships revolve around the words “you” and “but.”

 For example: